lbryio/lbry.com/content/bounty/modified-block-explorer.md

 - Display claim information (name, claim txid, value, total amount, supports, and previous updates) provided a claim id
 - Display information for contesting name claims provided a lbry name

-This will likely require polling for changes in the result of `lbrycrd-cli getclaimsintrie` after each block, and subsiquently populating values from `lbrycrd-cli getclaimsforname` and `lbrycrd-cli getclaimsfortx`.
+This will likely require polling for changes in the result of `lbrycrd-cli getclaimsintrie` after each block, and subsequently populating values from `lbrycrd-cli getclaimsforname` and `lbrycrd-cli getclaimsfortx`.